turingschool/front-end-curriculum/projects/module-3/rancid-tomatillos-v2.md

 * Reinforce using React Router to create a multi-page user experience
 * Reinforce component and asynchronous JS testing
 * Work with and navigate a shared, persistent API using GET, POST, and DELETE requests
-* Implement Redux as the app's place to store shared state
-* Test Redux functions

 ## Iterations